MIL-STD-883: The DoD Standard for Microcircuit Reliability

 Program teams applying MIL-STD-883 testing expect clear, methodical assessment of microcircuit reliability under specified stresses; interpretation of results in the context of mission risk; documentation suitable for design, procurement, and acceptance decisions; coordination with quality and engineering stakeholders throughout the program, and audit-defensible reports with interpretive insight that aligns with program goals.

 Equally important is traceability.
 From receiving inspection through final reporting, each step must be documented to ensure confidence in lot disposition and long-term records.
+Test reports should make it clear which methods were performed, what conditions were applied, what acceptance criteria were used, what was observed, and what the data can and cannot support.

 What Engineers Look For When Vetting a MIL-STD-883 Lab